Bermudo/gitserver/README.md

 # gitserver
-This repository contains all branches for THE GREAT BOOK.\n\n
+This repository contains all branches for THE GREAT BOOK.

+Present state: 2 chapters.